Borisrunfast/decap-test/README.md

-link to the repo: https://boris-decap-test.netlify.app
+link to the site: https://boris-decap-test.netlify.app